A look at Hallyu heartthrob Song Joong-ki's impactful and iconic brand endorsements

 From fashion’s biggest names to luxury lifestyle numbers — few K-drama actors can claim to have as many brand endorsements in the bag as Song Joong-ki.
 We’re talking over 100 commercial deals across South Korea, China, Thailand, and Indonesia.
 Here’s a look at a few that made big numbers.

 The wild popularity of the action-packed Descendants Of The Sun — the loved-up tale of a special forces officer and a doctor — made Song Joong-ki a household name, with big brands knocking on his door.
 Soon enough, there was nary a billboard in South Korea that didn’t feature him.
-According to several reports, in the first half of 2016 alone, he raised about USD 34.6 million (INR 283 crore approx.) through commercial deals.
-Combine that with a string of new projects — dramas to movies — and it’s no surprise why the Hallyu stalwart is one of the highest-paid K-drama actors complete with a net worth of about USD 40.3 million (IR 330 crore approx.).
+According to several reports, in the first half of 2016 alone, he raised about USD 34.6 million (RM162.4 million approx.) through commercial deals.
+Combine that with a string of new projects — dramas to movies — and it’s no surprise why the Hallyu stalwart is one of the highest-paid K-drama actors complete with a net worth of about USD 40.3 million (RM189 million approx.).
 Here’s a look at a few names that are frontrunners in the global retail industry or have seen a spike in sales since having him on board.

 Song Joong-ki’s best brand endorsements